hlindberg/misc-puppet-docs/data-in-modules.md

 #### Explicit Style

-In the explicit style (shown below) we will now make use of the Puppet Bindings systems `lookup` function which in addition to producing the value, also can assert the data type.
-(If you remember, we earlier had calls to the `validate_string` method to do this).
+In the explicit style (shown below) we will now make use of the Puppet Bindings systems `lookup` function which in addition to producing the value, also can assert the data type (i.e. check and fail if data is not of the given type).
+(If you remember, we earlier had calls to the `validate_string` method to do this, and now we do not need these separate calls to check the data type).

 We can now wire the data like this: